dhis2-metadata/VPD_PAHO/docs/vpd_paho-installation.md

 ### Sharing

-First, you will have to use the _Sharing_ functionality of DHIS2 to configure which users (user groups) should see the metadata and data associated with the programme as well as who can register/enter data into the program.
+First, you will have to use the _Sharing_ functionality of DHIS2 to configure which users (user groups) should see the metadata and data associated with the programms as well as who can register/enter data into the program.
 By default, sharing has been configured for the following:

 * Tracked entity type